pehamraza/pehamraza/README.md

 # Hi, I'm Peham Raza! 👋

-I'm a seasoned Full Stack Web Developer with over 10+ years of experience in building robust web solutions.
-My expertise spans across various domains, including real estate, e-commerce, education, digital marketing, and more.
+I am a Senior Software Engineer with over 10 years of experience in designing, developing, and optimizing scalable, high-performance software solutions.
+My expertise spans multiple industries, including real estate, e-commerce, automotive, education, digital marketing, and AI-driven applications.

+With a strong background in both front-end and back-end development, I have successfully built and scaled products for startups and businesses such as Lazy Applicant, Realstir, Socialize Your Bizness, Beyond Phenom, Sign.com, and Sign Folder.
+My approach focuses on delivering user-centric solutions tailored to each business’s unique needs.

 ## 🌟 About Me